Today's Articles

 Hagler was an inductee of the International Boxing Hall of Fame and the World Boxing Hall of Fame.
 He was named Fighter of the Decade (the 1980s) by Boxing Illustrated magazine and twice named Fighter of the Year by The Ring magazine and the Boxing Writers Association of America.
 In 2001 and 2004, The Ring named him the fourth greatest middleweight of all time, and in 2002 named him the 17th greatest fighter of the past 69 years.
 The International Boxing Research Organization rates Hagler as the 6th greatest middleweight of all time, while BoxRec rates him the 29th greatest boxer of all time, pound for pound.
 Many analysts and boxing writers consider Hagler one of the most durable chins in boxing history, having been knocked down only once during their professional careers.
 The scored knockdown is still disputed.

 After the loss to Leonard, Hagler moved to Italy, where he became a well-known star of action films.
-His roles included a US Marine in the films Indio (1989) and Indio 2 (1991).
+His roles included a US Marine in the movies Indio (1989) and Indio 2 (1991).
 In 1997, he starred alongside Terence Hill and Giselle Blondet in Virtual Weapon.
 Hagler also provided boxing commentary for British television.
 Another foray into entertainment included work in the video game Fight Night: Round 3.
 Former middleweight southpaw boxer Robbie Sims is Hagler's brother.
 Hagler had five children with his first wife, Bertha: Charelle, Celeste, James, Marvin Jr., and Gentry.
 Although he owned a home in Bartlett, New Hampshire, Hagler lived in Milan.

 To become a Professional Athlete